• Home

 Here are the most important things you need to know if you plan to visit Parque Tayrona during your Colombia trip:

-• If you are planning your trip for the start of the year please note that Parque Tayrona is closed from January 28 to February 28 at the request of the indigenous communities.
+- If you are planning your trip for the start of the year please note that Parque Tayrona is closed from January 28 to February 28 at the request of the Indigenous communities who live there.

 Getting from Minca to Parque Tayrona